Edit this wiki page Follow

 Tony Hawk: RIDE

 Game » consists of 3 releases.
-First released on Nov 17, 2009
+Released Nov 17, 2009

-The tenth game in the Tony Hawk series, RIDE featured the use of a newly conceived skateboard peripheral in an attempt, by Activision, to re-boot the series.
+The tenth game in the Tony Hawk series, RIDE featured the use of a newly conceived skateboard peripheral in an attempt, by Activision, to reboot the series.

 No recent wiki edits to this page.